Search the Oregon Country Fair

 Culture Jam

 Fern Ridge youth will receive scholarships to attend the eight-day arts-based Culture Jam empowerment camp for teenagers held each summer at the Fair site.
-The camp helps each youth discover their talents in a supportive environment and is committed to ensuring that financial circumstances do not interfere with a teen’s ability to attend camp.
+The camp helps each young person discover their talents in a supportive environment, connect with diverse perspectives, and experience the natural world.

 Elmira Elementary School